-In one of the earlier blogs in our T+1 series, Paul Chambers discussed the importance of ensuring that post trade allocations and affirmations steps are optimally processed to avoid delays and inconsistencies.
-This is fundamental in the smooth and efficient running of the confirmations process, to support and instil accuracy to the settlements process.
+In one of the earlier blogs in our T+1 series, Paul Chambers discussed the importance of ensuring that post-trade allocations and affirmations steps are optimally processed to avoid delays and inconsistencies.
+This is fundamental in the smooth and efficient running of the confirmations process, to support and instill accuracy in the settlements process.

 Traditionally confirmation processes do not begin until trades have been fully allocated with the correct SSI information and populated with other key static and delivery information.

 In T+1 firms must consider a more co-ordinated approach into how the affirmation and allocation processes can lead to wholesale automation of the confirmation issuance, matching and subsequent follow up activities.